2017–18 Primera B Nacional

-The 2017–18 Argentine Primera B Nacional is the 33rd season of the Argentine second division.
+The 2017–18 Argentine Primera B Nacional was the 33rd season of the Argentine second division.
 The season began in September 2017 and ended in June 2018.
 Twenty-five teams competed in the league, seventeen returning from the 2016–17 season, four teams that were relegated from Primera División and two teams promoted from Federal A and B Metropolitana.

 Competition format

 The league's format changed from the previous season.
 Twenty-five teams play each other once for a total of twenty-four matches each.
 The Champion earns promotion to the Primera División.
 The teams placed 2nd to 9th compete in the "Torneo Reducido" for the second promotion after the regular season ends.
 Six teams are relegated at the end of the season.